NOORSALMAN25/ElectroStore-frontEnd/README.md

 ## **Possible Future Enhancements**

-- previous orders feature: A page the allow the ser to see his old orders and everthing in them.
+- **Previous Orders Feature** – A page that allows the user to view their past orders along with all the details.
-- Eglish to Arabic translation for all the application (it have been implemented only in the `navar`).
+- **Order Ratings & Filtering** – Display the average rating of each order and allow filtering by date or number of stars.
-- showing the average start of each order, and filtering by data or numer of starts.
+- **Responsive Design** – Adapt the interface to different screen sizes for a better user experience on all devices.
--
+- **Printable Receipt** – Generate a printable receipt in case the application is used as a POS (Point of Sale) system.

 ## **Credits**